divy-sh/divyendu-shekhar-portfolio/README.md

 # Personal Portfolio Website

-This repository contains the source code for my personal portfolio website, hosted at [divy-sh.github.io](https://divy-sh.github.io).
+This repository contains the source code for my personal portfolio website.
 It showcases my projects, skills, and experiences as a developer.